famjean/R_functions_depository/Meta-Analysis.md

 -----------------
 1/ Function to convert tau and rho in r and to compute Fisher Z score.
 2/ Function to compute power
-3/ Function to perform meta-analysis with studies with missing data
+3/ Function to perform meta-analysis with studies with missing data (mean difference)
+4/ Function to perform meta-analysis with studies with missing data (generalization)

 ---------------------------------------------------------------------------------------------------